 Representative of the Massachusetts Department of Environmental Protection Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

-Kathleen Baskin is Assistant Commissioner for the Bureau of Water Resources.
+Kathleen Baskin is assistant commissioner for the Bureau of Water Resources.
 She has dedicated her career to water resource protection, and has an impressive record of success in the public, private and non-profit sectors.
-Baskin previously worked as Director of Water Policy for the Executive Office of Energy and Environmental Affairs, where she served for 11 years until 2016.
+Baskin previously worked as director of water policy for the Executive Office of Energy and Environmental Affairs, where she served for 11 years until 2016.
 She has worked on water resource issues as an advocate, for Charles River Watershed Association and as a consultant, most recently for Weston & Sampson.
 Her public service also includes past membership on her local conservation commission.
-Ms. Baskin completed her undergraduate education at Tufts University, where she also received a Masters degree in Environmental Engineering.
-In addition, she holds a Masters in Public Administration from the Kennedy School of Government.
+Baskin has her bachelor’s, and a master’s in environmental engineering from Tufts University.
+In addition, she holds a master’s in public administration from Harvard University’s Kennedy School of Government.

 Representative of the Massachusetts Department of Public Health Commissioner at NEIWPCC Meetings of the Commissioners

 As senior water resources, regulatory, and compliance specialist at Woodard & Curran, Paul Hogan helps clients throughout New England address regulatory issues related to stormwater, wastewater, and water quality.
 Previously, Hogan worked at MassDEP for 37 years, focusing on water pollution control and Clean Water Act issues.
 He was the section chief for the Surface Water Discharge Permit Program and deputy regional director of MassDEP’s central regional office, overseeing the drinking water, wetland protection, and wastewater programs.
 In 2010, he received a coveted EPA Lifetime Achievement Award.
-He holds an M.S. in Environmental Engineering and an M.P.A. from Northeastern University as well as a B.A. in History from Tufts University.
+He holds a master’s in environmental engineering and a master’s in public administration from Northeastern University as well as a bachelor’s in history from Tufts University.

-For more than three decades, John Sullivan has worked for the Boston Water and Sewer Commission and has served as its chief engineer since 1990.
+For more than five decades, John Sullivan has worked for the Boston Water and Sewer Commission and has served as its chief engineer since 1990.
 He started his civil engineering career at the Boston Public Works Department, and over the years has held many prominent positions such as director of the Emerald Necklace Conservancy and commissioner of the Boston Conservation Commission.
 Among his many distinctions, Sullivan was awarded the Ralph W. Horne Award from the Boston Society of Civil Engineers in 2012.
-He is a certified professional engineer and holds several degrees: an M.B.A. from Northeastern University, an M.S. in Emergency Management from Massachusetts Maritime Academy, and a B.S. in Civil Engineering from University of Massachusetts Amherst.
+He is a certified professional engineer and holds several degrees: a master’s in business administration from Northeastern University, a master’s in emergency management from Massachusetts Maritime Academy, and a bachelor’s in civil engineering from University of Massachusetts Amherst.